This may not be news to you, but I'll lead with it anyway.

 This article was originally published Oct.
 29, 2007.
 It has been updated.

 Nathan Parmelee is a Global Gains analyst.
-Nathan owns shares in Yum!
-Brands, but has no ownership stake in any of the other companies mentioned.
-Colgate is a Motley Fool Inside Value selection.
+Nathan has no ownership stake in any of the companies mentioned.
+Coca-Cola is an Inside Value recommendation and Kimberly Clark is an Income Investor recommendation.
 The Fool has a disclosure policy.